Avisarael/Avisafel/README.md

 - 👋 Hi, I’m @Avisarael
 - 👀 I’m interested in you, because why are seeing this?
-What could possibly have brought you here?
+What could possibly have brought you to this cursed land?
 What... are... you?
 - 🌱 I’m currently learning ... nerd stuff, because apparently nerds make money.
 - 💞️ I’m looking to collaborate on ... nothing at the moment.
 - 📫 How to reach me ... zeruelapod@gmail.com